 If you ever had to go to a meeting or networking event where you didn’t know anyone, you know about that daunting feeling.
 Your toddler is about to go to her first big networking event, attending her first day of preschool, nursery school or kindergarten.
 It’s a major milestone and can be super exciting.
 It can also make you both feel a little anxious.
 What will you do with yourself while she’s at school?
 Will she make friends easily?
 Will you both cry at the thought of leaving each other?
 You and your child may be proud of this momentous occasion.
-You also may be a little worried, too, that this new adventure into the world will cause you to be separated for so many hours during the day.
+Your child may also experience separation anxiety due to being away from you for longer than they’re used to; change is hard.
 These are all normal feelings that will be but a memory before too long.

 Preparing for the big day